-Many investors choose to diversify their portfolio with real estate, which has provided consistent returns of about 5% per year in most parts of the country.
-Real estate also has income generation potential as well — no matter if you’re renting out the property or using your DIY skills to “flip” and sell the home, there are many ways to make money with real estate.
+Many investors choose to diversify their portfolio with real estate, which in the past has provided consistent returns of about 5% per year.
+Real estate returns have risen in 2023, with many investors seeing upwards of a 10% annual return.
+Real estate has income generation potential as well — no matter if you’re renting out the property or using your DIY skills to flip and sell the home, there are many ways to make money and leverage real estate.

-Unfortunately, real estate isn’t cheap — and most investors don’t have $200,000 or more to purchase the home they’re looking for outright.
+Real estate isn’t cheap — and most investors don’t have $300,000 or more to purchase the home they’re looking for outright.
 Using debt as leverage is a common strategy to invest in real estate with less money down.
-Our guide to leveraged real estate investing will help you learn more and decide if using leverage is right for your needs.
+Benzinga’s guide to leveraged real estate investing will help you learn more and decide if using leverage is right for your needs.

 What is Leverage in Real Estate?

-At its most basic level, leverage is using something that you have in order to access more money from investors or investing institutions (like banks).
+At its most basic level, leverage is using something that you have to access more money from investors or investing institutions like banks.
 The most common way to use leverage in real estate is by leveraging debt and a down payment to buy a home.

 To use leverage to purchase a property, you’ll need to apply for a mortgage loan through a bank or an online lending service.
 First, find a home that you’re interested in purchasing and save for a down payment.
 Down payments are usually calculated as a percentage of the final selling price of the home.
 For example, if you were buying a home for $150,000 with a 20% down payment, you’d bring $30,000 to closing.
 The lender would finance the remaining $120,000 through your mortgage loan.